PRESERVING ARTWORK: HOW TO TAKE CARE OF INDIAN ART

-To protect and preserve your original paintings and fine art prints, we recommend the following tips on how to take care of artwork:
+Preserving artwork is an important aspect of collecting art.
+Once you install your original paintings and fine art prints in the home, we recommend the following tips on how to take care of artwork:

 Light

 Never display your artworks in strong, direct sunlight.
 Ultraviolet light is harmful to paper as well as to certain inks and colors, which leads to discoloration or fading.
-Where possible, hang your artwork in shaded areas.
+Where possible, hanging paintings and prints in shaded areas is how best to protect artwork from sunlight.

 Humidity